- 1 Pack (500g) Lean Minced Beef

 Meanwhile, cook the potatoes in boiling water for 20-25 minutes until soft.
 Use a potato masher or fork and mash the potatoes until smooth.
-Serve with the mince.

 Time Saver Tips

 Based on a single serving of 498g (% of an adult's reference intake)

 Nutrition labels on the front of packaging

 - Most of the big supermarkets and many food manufacturers display nutritional information on the front of pre-packed food.

 - Front of pack nutrition labels provide information on the number of grams of fat, saturated fat, sugars and salt and the amount of energy (in kJ and kcal) in a serving or portion of a recipe.

 - The labels also include information about reference intakes (expressed as a percentage) which are guidelines about the approximate amount of particular nutrients and energy required for a healthy diet.